 All the swing trading strategies below are taken from our landing page for free trading strategies.
 These are articles we have published since 2012.

-However, we remind you that our best trading edges/strategies are reserved for those who pay the subscription fee:
+However, we remind you that our best trading edges/strategies are reserved for those who pay the subscription fee.
+Hence, half the strategies below are only for our paying members.

 Swing trading strategy code

 All strategies below are backtested in Amibroker.
-If you want the code for the strategies, you can order them here (many are also in Tradestation code).
+If you want the code for the strategies, you can order them by becoming a member (many are also in Tradestation code).

-All strategies some with Plain English as well for any Python or other software programmers.
+All strategies come in Plain English as well for any Python or other software programmers.

 As a bonus, you get all the code for all the other free trading strategies we have published since 2012.
 However, the majority is only provided in Amibroker code.
 Alternatively, you can learn coding in our Amibroker course.